Randomized algorithm: Data structures

+Implicit uses in combinatorics

+Prior to the popularization of randomized algorithms in computer science, Paul Erdős popularized the use of randomized constructions as a mathematical technique for establishing the existence of mathematical objects.
+This technique has become known as the probabilistic method.
+Erdős gave his first application of the probabilistic method in 1947, when he used a simple randomized construction to establish the existence of Ramsey graphs.
+He famously used a more sophisticated randomized algorithm in 1959 to establish the existence of graphs with high girth and chromatic number.

 Examples

 Quicksort

 Quicksort is a familiar, commonly used algorithm in which randomness can be useful.
 Many deterministic versions of this algorithm require O(n2) time to sort n numbers for some well-defined class of degenerate inputs (such as an already sorted array), with the specific class of inputs that generate this behavior defined by the protocol for pivot selection.
 However, if the algorithm selects pivot elements uniformly at random, it has a provably high probability of finishing in O(n log n) time regardless of the characteristics of the input.

 Randomized incremental constructions in geometry

 In computational geometry, a standard technique to build a structure like a convex hull or Delaunay triangulation is to randomly permute the input points and then insert them one by one into the existing structure.
 The randomization ensures that the expected number of changes to the structure caused by an insertion is small, and so the expected running time of the algorithm can be bounded from above.
 This technique is known as randomized incremental construction.